FCWorkgroupMC/F2C/README.md

 # F2C
-A Forge mod provides Fabric mod compatibility
+A Forge mod that lets Fabric mods load on Forge.